What is a Ghost Kitchen?: A Complete Guide

 Ghost kitchens come in all shapes and sizes, with some spaces being shared and others being used by just one restaurant brand.
 We’ve broken down the different types so you can understand which is the best fit for you.

-Let’s say you’re a food truck owner with multiple food trucks in the LA area.
+Let’s say you’re a food truck owner with multiple food trucks in the Los Angeles (LA) area.
 With limited food prep and storage space, it can be difficult to fulfill each order quickly.
-With commissary kitchens, you have dedicated space to prep your food and distribute it out to your different locations.
+With commissary kitchens, you have dedicated space to prep your food and distribute it to your different locations.

 You get a shared kitchen space that’s available to rent based on your schedule, which makes it super flexible.
 Whenever you need more space to prepare orders or store ingredients, you can access your commissary kitchen without having to incur the costs of actually owning the facility.